Tayammum

-Tayammum (تيمم) is the Islamic act of dry ritual purification using purified (clean) sand or stone or mud, which may be performed in place of ritual washing (wudu or ghusl) if no clean water is readily available or if one is suffering from moisture-induced skin inflammation or scaling.
+Tayammum (تيمم) is the Islamic act of dry ritual purification using purified (clean) sand, stone or earth, which may be performed in place of ritual washing (wudu or ghusl) if no clean water is readily available or if one is suffering from moisture-induced skin inflammation or scaling, illness, or hardship.

 Etymology

 Tayammum (تيمم) is an Arabic word that means an aim or purpose.
 Tayammum is derived from "amma," meaning 'to repair.'

-In Islamic Law, Tayammum meaning to wipe the face and hands of a person with the purpose of purification and providing oneself to pray and by Aiming for or exploring soil, purified sand, or dust.
+In Islamic law, Tayammum means to wipe the face and hands of a person with the purpose of purification for prayer by using soil, purified sand, or dust.

 In the Quran

-"Oh you who believe!
-When you intend to offer As-Salat (the prayer), wash your faces and your hands (forearms) up to the elbows, rub (by passing wet hands over) your heads, and (wash) your feet up to ankles.
-If you are in a state of Janaba (i.e. after a sexual discharge), purify yourselves (bathe your whole body).
-But if you are ill or on a journey, or any of you comes after answering the call of nature, or you have been in contact with women (i.e. sexual intercourse), and you find no water, then perform tayammum with clean earth and rub therewith your faces and hands.
-Allah does not want to place you in difficulty, but He wants to purify you, and to complete His Favor to you that you may be thankful."

 Circumstances

 In the following eight circumstances, one has to make Tayammum rather than Wudu (ablution) or ghusl (a ritual bath):